tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/AngularJS-Toaster/README.md

     There are additional documented use cases in these [tests](test/directiveTemplateSpec.js).

 All four options can be configured either globally for all toasts or individually per toast.pop() call.
-If the `body-output-type` option is configured on the toast, it will take precedence over the global configuration for that toast instance.
+If the `body-output-type` option is configured on the toast, it will take precedence over the global configuration for that toast clusterInstance.

  - Globally: